urodriguez/uci/README.md

 * use swagger -> DONE
 * gitignore logs -> DONE
 * apply internal on classes when is necessary -> DONE

-* improve logs history with more files
+* improve logs history with more files -> DONE

 * use correlation id on log

 * try-catch wrapping in controllers